GravityPDF/gravity-pdf-documentation/docs/v6/developers/template-configuration-and-image.md

 }
 ```

 We've just told Gravity PDF about a new radio field called *Show Meta Data* that has Yes/No options.
-By default the *No* value will be selected and a nice description about what the field does is shown just below the radio buttons.
-We've also prefixed our field ID with `world_` so we don't clash with any other fields.
+By default, the *No* value will be selected, and a nice description about what the field does is shown just below the radio buttons.
+We've also prefixed our field ID with `world_`, so we don't clash with any other fields.
 And because we are conscientious developers we've made all our strings translatable by wrapping them [in the `__()` function](https://developer.wordpress.org/reference/functions/__/).
 Make sure you only translate the `option` array *values*, and not the keys.

 [Read more about the specifics of each field attribute](#custom-fields).

-If you go back to the [Template tab](../users/setup-pdf.md#template-tab) you'll now see our two core fields and the *Show Meta Data* field.
+If you go back to the [Template tab](../users/setup-pdf.md#template-tab), you'll now see our two core fields and the *Show Meta Data* field.
 Go ahead and enable/fill in information for each field then save it.

 [Download the completed configuration template for our Hello World PDF](https://gist.github.com/jakejackson1/0115bf12f6303e2e400799fc3080245c).